-Every week, runners from Boulder to Budapest and everywhere in between head to the track in search of speed.
-Workouts consisting of repeats ranging anywhere from 200 meters to two miles are commonplace amongst elite athletes and age-group runners alike.
-More often than not, however, these sessions follow a predictably bland format: 10 x 400 meters at 85 seconds per lap, 6 x 800 meters at 3:00, 3 x 1 mile at 7:30, etc. You get the picture.
+Every week, runners from Boulder to Budapest head to the track in search of speed.
+Elites and age-groupers circle the oval in repeats ranging from 200 meters to two miles.
+More often than not, however, these sessions follow a predictably bland format: 10 x 400 meters, 6 x 800 meters, 3 x 1 mile, etc. You get the picture.

-Find a place for one of the following four workouts in your training program:
+Spice up your next speed work session by finding a place for one of the following four workouts: